Festival Republic Limited

 Compliance with Our Policy

-If individuals have concerns or suspicions of modern slavery in any part of our business and/or they believe or suspect a breach of this policy has occurred or may occur, they are encouraged to notify their manager, human resources or report it directly to the Global Ethics & Compliance Department at [email protected] as soon as possible.
+If individuals have concerns or suspicions of modern slavery in any part of our business and/or they believe or suspect a breach of this policy has occurred or may occur, they are encouraged to notify their manager and/or human resources and/or report it directly to the Global Ethics & Compliance Department at [email protected] as soon as possible.

 Communication and Awareness of Our Policy

-All staff involved with engaging third parties on behalf of the business must communicate our zero tolerance approach to prospective parties at the outset of any business relationship and reinforce our approach as appropriate thereafter.
+All staff involved with engaging third parties on behalf of the business must communicate our zero tolerance approach at the outset of any business relationship and reinforce our approach as appropriate thereafter.

 Breaches of Our Policy